VivianZhao12/Power-Outage-Prediction/README.md

 **'TOTAL.PRICE'**: This feature represents the total price associated with the power outage.
 It was scaled using the MinMaxScaler to bring it within a similar numerical range as the other features.

-**Modeling Algorithm:**
+### **Modeling Algorithm:**
 The **modeling algorithm** chosen for the final model is **RandomForestRegressor**, which is an ensemble method based on decision trees.
 Random forests can handle complex relationships between features and target variables and are robust against overfitting.
 The hyperparameters that performed the best were **'n_estimators': 15 and 'max_depth': 1.**

 The hyperparameters were tuned using GridSearchCV, which exhaustively searches the specified parameter grid and selects the best combination of hyperparameters based on the R-squared score.
-The final model with the best hyperparameters achieved an R-squared score of **0.369** on the test set, i**ndicating that it explains approximately 36.9% of the variance in the target variable.**
+The final model with the best hyperparameters achieved an R-squared score of **0.369** on the test set, **indicating that it explains approximately 36.9% of the variance in the target variable.**

 Compared to the baseline model, the final model shows a significant improvement in performance.
 The baseline model achieved an R-squared score of **0.132**, while the final model achieved an R-squared score of 0.369.
 This improvement indicates that the additional features and the RandomForestRegressor model, along with the tuned hyperparameters, **have better captured the underlying patterns and relationships in the data, resulting in a more accurate prediction of the power outage duration.**